jmvrbanac/FD4-Sprocket/README.md

 FD4 - Sprocket
 =================
-Author: John Vrbanac
+Author: John Vrbanac<br/>
+Status: In Development (not functional)

 FD4 - Sprocket is designed to enable remote FlashDevelop project building.
+The sprocket is divided into two different components, the cross-platform server and the FlashDevelop 4 plugin.

-Initial planned functionality is to work with both the client and server being on the same machine.
-Future functionality will enable full remote server compiling of swf files.
+Initial planned functionality is to develop both the client and server applications to be used on the same machine (i.e. communicate through localhost).

+Future functionality: <br/>
+Enable full remote server compiling and retrieval of swf files for FlashDevelop 4

 License: